Tremors 3: Back to Perfection: Production

 The film was greenlit by Universal in August 2000.

-In Tremors 3 some of the graboids were created using computer generated imagery (CGI), which was the first time a Tremors film had used CGI to make a graboid.
+In Tremors 3 some of the graboids were created using CGI, which was the first time a Tremors film had used CGI to make a graboid.
 The graboids seen in the previous films were full-sized puppets and 1/4 scale miniatures.
 Some of the shriekers seen in Tremors 3 were also CGI, as well as some of the shriekers seen in the second film.
-However, due to software compatibility problems, the shrieker CGI from the second film could not be used again.
-Instead, new digital models were created by HimAnI productions using laser scans of existing physical models, which were used in the second film, created by Amalgamated Dynamics.
+However, due to software compatibility issues, the shrieker CGI from the second film could not be reused.
+Instead, new digital models were created by HimAnI productions using laser scans of existing physical models, which were used in the second film, created by ADI.

 Release

 Tremors 3: Back to Perfection was released on VHS and DVD on October 1, 2001.

 Reception

 Tremors 3: Back to Perfection holds an approval rating of 80% on Rotten Tomatoes based on five reviews.
 At the Video Premiere Awards show, in 2001, Michael Gross won the award for best actor for his work in Tremors 3.
 In an essay on direct-to-video horror sequels, Gavin Al-Asif for the Houston Chronicle said "[Tremors 3] is a jarring step down in quality from its predecessor," but called Gross's performance "absolutely brilliant" and "the one shining element in an otherwise mostly dull movie".

 It’s nice to return to this community, and the actors retain their wit and sparkle.
 The production values are substantially lower, some of the jokes are recycled, and the grand finale is lackluster, but there’s still an underlying affection for these characters, even those doggone wormies, and their precarious situation.
 All in all, taken for what it is, Tremors 3 is worth a gander.